thefab/restful-distributed-lock-manager/README.md

 The API is described in this document with [the python/request library][REQUESTS] but it's a HTTP/RESTful API, so it's not linked with a specific language or tool.
 If you prefer a more classic HTTP/API file, please look at `API.md` file.

+You can also have a look at a pure python client : [rdlm-py](https://github.com/thefab/rdlm-py).

 ### Imports and constants

     >>> import requests